bcoulibaly/demo-githooks/README.md

+# demo-githooks

-# demo-githooks \n NodeJs application with husky and CommitLint \n \n Testing, Linting and Verification of the commit message using git hooks
+NodeJs application with husky and CommitLint

+Testing, Linting and Verification of the commit message using git hooks